 Our arguments were successful at the Supreme Court of Canada.
 While advance costs awards do not solve the larger systemic issues of access to justice linked to inadequate civil legal aid and the cancellation of the Court Challenge Program, the decision of the Supreme Court is still a positive step in promoting access to justice for disadvantaged and marginalized groups.
 See

 Interveners Motion Record and see Factum of CCD, CCPI, LEAF and PHRC in Caron

 Decision of the Supreme Court of Canada R. v.
 Caron, 2011 SCC 5

-See also the Steering Committee on Human Rights Implementation in Canada letter to MPs
+Letter to MPs from Steering Committee on Human Rights Implementation in Canada – English / French